From the Duke Law Journal editors:

 - A list of individuals who might participate in your symposium without writing pieces for publication or who may be interested in publishing shorter response pieces in the Duke Law Journal Online (and what, if any, interest they have expressed in participating);

 - Please indicate whether this proposal would require more than one day.
-Symposia are traditionally held on one day
+Symposia are traditionally held on one day only.

 Proposal Selection Criteria

 Proposals must have some foundation in administrative law.
 The Duke Law Journal Symposium Selection Committee will review each proposal based on:

 - Definition and focus of the topic

 - Timeliness and importance of the topic

 - Experience and expertise of the presenters/panelists

 Including Duke Law faculty in your proposal is encouraged but not required.